visciang/exql/README.md

 For those who:

-> No Ecto, just postgrex please!
+> No Ecto, just Postgrex please!
 > No down script, we go only up!

 Define your SQL migrations under `priv/migrations/*.sql`.